 First and foremost, we want all Loyola students and community members to remain safe, healthy, and well.
 In the event that you fall sick, your first priority should be to get better.
 Faculty will be flexible about attendance rules and work with students who are ill.

-When will classes end for the Fall 2020 semester?
+When will classes end for the Spring 2021 semester?

-Has fall study abroad been canceled?
-What about for the spring semester?
+Has spring study abroad been canceled?
+What about for the summer semester?

 What if I don't have a laptop or necessary equipment to complete a particular course?

 Portable electronics are available through the library for short-term loans.
 A limited number of WiFi hotspots and laptops have been purchased through the Father James Carter Digital Equity fund for long-term loans.If you are in need of a device, please contact Ms. Laurie Phillips at firstname.lastname@example.org or submit a request through the BIT report form.

 What if I forget my SSO login information?